thebobfather2/buildtorarity/README.md

 <ul>
   <li>Git clone hashlips to generate NFTs that represent your upgradable traits: https://github.com/HashLips/hashlips_art_engine</li>
   <li>Git clone Metaplex Sugar to launch and then self-mint your secondary trait NFTs: https://github.com/metaplex-foundation/sugar</li>
+  <li>Add your secondary trait NFTs to your Candy Shop - sign into your candy shop at https://candy.liqnft.com/shop/, then click the Collections tab, then Create Collection.</li>
+  <li>Add a Name, Symbol, Categories, Description, and upload an image for your secondary traits.</li>
-  <li>Add your secondary trait NFTs to your Candy Shop by adding an identifier.
-You only need to add the mint address of one of the NFTs from the batch as an identifier, and it will allow all NFTs from that batch: https://candy.liqnft.com/shop/collections</li>
+  <li>Under ACTIONS on the right, click Edit, then scroll down and click Add NFT Identifier.
+You only need to add the mint address of one of the NFTs from the batch as an identifier, and it will allow all NFTs from that batch.</li>
-  <li>List your traits for sale at various prices on yout Trait Marketplace</li>
+  <li>List your traits for sale at various prices on your Trait Marketplace.</li>
   <li>Update the upgradefilter.json file to add your new hashlist so that the Upgrade Tool displays traits for holders to submit for upgrades.
 I like to use the Magic Eden Hashlist Tool here: https://magiceden.io/mintlist-tool</li>
 </ul>